-During the shutdown period no team, nor any of its suppliers, may carry out any of the following activities for or on behalf of the team:
+During the shutdown period no team or affiliate to a team may carry out or instruct a third party supplier to carry out any of the following activities for or on behalf of the team :

-- a) Operation or use of any wind tunnel (excluding any service and maintenance activity). - b) Operation or use of any computer resource for Restricted CFD Simulations (excluding any service and maintenance activity). - c) Production or development of wind tunnel parts, car parts (including the powertrain), test parts or tooling. - d) Sub-assembly of car parts (including the powertrain) or assembly of cars. - e) Any work activity by any employee, consultant or sub-contractor engaged in development or production (excluding any work activity to be undertaken at the race track in preparation for the Event immediately following the shutdown period).
+- a) Operation or use of any wind tunnel (excluding any service and maintenance activity). - b) Operation or use of any computer resource for Restricted CFD Simulations (excluding any service and maintenance activity). - c) Production or development of wind tunnel parts, car parts, test parts or tooling. - d) Sub-assembly of car parts or assembly of cars. - e) Any work activity by any employee, consultant or sub-contractor engaged in design, development or production (excluding any work activity to be undertaken at the race track in preparation for the Event immediately following the shutdown period).